 Empower other allies to become accomplices as active bystanders by asking for assistance, finding a resource, or receiving help from a third party.
 Do your best to get yourself and the victim into more of a public place.
 If you observe a situation that appears to be an emergency, or someone's safety is in imminent danger, please call 911.

-Examples of this can look like asking someone to join you, utilizing the "fake friend" tactic, or notifying authorities.*
+Examples of this can look like asking someone to join you, utilizing the "fake friend" tactic, or notifying authorities and/or person with authority in the space.*

-Note*: Some people may not be comfortable or feel safe with the intervention of law enforcement.
-For many communities and people the history of mistreatment at the hands of law enforcement has led to fear and mistrust of police interventions.
-If it is safe to do so, before notifying authority, use your distract techniques (if possible) to see if the impacted party desires this.
+Note*: Some people may not be comfortable or feel safe with the intervention of law enforcement or person with authority in the space.
+For some communities, the history of mistreatment at the hands of law enforcement, for example, has led some (people/communities/individuals) to fear and mistrust of police interventions.
+If it is safe to do so, before notifying authorities, use your distract techniques to see if the impacted party desires this form of intervention.
+The recommendation is not, "do not call the police."
+However, it is absolutely critical to understand what contextual dynamics exist that could positively or negatively influence a situation.

 Follow up with those impacted.
 Comfort the person(s) and provide reassurance that it isn’t their fault; accountability is on the person(s) enacting the inappropriate/violent behavior.
 Be sure to assess when it is safe to check-in with the person experiencing the harm.